 |Also available as PDF|

 As an extra resource, you may want to consult the first edition.

 |Course Schedule and Homework|

-The course schedule page contains a tentative schedule, which will be revised throughout the semester.
-Video lectures, slides, and programs, and solutions to in-class exercises for each lecture will be posted on the schedule page.
+The course Canvas page contains a tentative schedule in the modules listsing, which will be revised throughout the semester.
+Video lectures, slides, and programs, and solutions to in-class exercises for each lecture will be posted there.

-Homework assignments are also attached to the schedule page.
+Homework assignments are also posted in Canvas.
 Homework is typically assigned weekly, and it is usually due the following week, but there will be exceptions.
 Homework grades and solutions are accessible from the handin-status server.

 We'll use the DrRacket programming environment, version